 - For wine bar experience, head to Voglia di Vino

-- Go to La Romana for gelato daily
+- Go to La Romana for gelato each and every daily

 - La Piola for dinner was unique because of the massive cheese cart and very relaxed atmosphere

 - Lalibera was the perfect introduction to our white truffle adventure